SmashedFrenzy16/SmashedFrenzy16/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

+Breaking News: SmashedFrenzy16 has hit number 1 in Pygame development in the UK (Data by CodersRank)!
+Thank you to you all for your great support on GitHub!

 IMPORTANT: Donut Emulator has been postponed until early April 2023.
 It is also getting revamped majorly.
 Keep an eye out for future updates and cool new features!